-5.4 Does Portugal impose withholding tax on the proceeds of selling a direct or indirect interest in local assets/shares?
+5.4 Does your jurisdiction impose withholding tax on the proceeds of selling a direct or indirect interest in local assets/shares?

 Technically speaking, Portugal does not impose withholding tax on the proceeds of selling a direct or indirect interest in local assets/ shares.
-However, capital gains from the sale of assets in Portuguese territory are taxed at a 25% flat rate, unless provided otherwise in the applicable tax treaties.
+However, capital gains from the sale of assets in Portuguese territory are taxed at a 25% flat rate, unless provided otherwise in the applicable tax treaties or specific tax provisions.
 Indirect interests on Portuguese assets may only be taxed in the terms set forth in question 8.2 below.